wolkenmachine/genmaicha/readme.md

 -----------------

 #### Abstraction over time
 Programming interactive graphics is hard because keeping track of state and propagating change is hard.
 It more often than not results in spaghetti code.
-FLO is based on functional reactive programming, meaning that it completely abstracts away all the noodley event handeling for you, and all you are left with is neat declarative wabi-sabi.
+Genmaicha is based on functional reactive programming, meaning that it completely abstracts away all the noodley event handeling for you, and all you are left with is neat declarative wabi-sabi.